Relative Entropy Methods for the Approximation of Reactive Trajectories: Introduction

+To summarize, our proposed relative entropy optimization method computes both reactive trajectories and the committor, with error estimates, with at least approximately the correct distribution of initial points, and without requiring an explicit choice of collocation points or a reaction coordinate.
+Instead, the user must specify an initial approximation $\tilde q_0$ to the committor function.
+We discuss the choice of $\tilde q_0$ in Section~\ref{sec: numerical experiments}.
+Here, we note only that one could choose $\tilde q_0$ so that the transition path process with $\tilde q_0$ in place of $q$ imposes a biasing force pushing on a small number of atoms to induce transitions to occur as in steered molecular dynamics~\cite{isralewitz_steered_2001}.

+In addition to optimizing the relative entropy, we demonstrate two other potential applications of our theoretical results: The assessment of models of the committor and importance sampling.
+For high-dimensional systems, the committor and related quantities such as the density and current of transition paths may be difficult to interpret without coarse-graining, i.e.\@ dimensionality reduction.
+We suggest that one could select or optimize coarse models of the committor based on the relative entropy; cf.\@ Section~\ref{sec: numerical experiments}.
+We also note that one can use importance sampling to correct for errors in the distribution of reactive trajectories generated based on an approximate committor.
+However, the change of measure involves an exponential average, and experience with similar importance sampling methods based on Girsanov's theorem suggests that such an approach would not be reliable for poor approximations of the committor; cf.\@ Section~\ref{sec: importance sampling}.
+Nonetheless, importance sampling yields good results for our simple test problem in Section~\ref{sec: crossover times}.

-All applications of our results demand that extraordinary care be taken to correctly handle singularities.
-For example, since $q = 0$ on $\partial A$, the drift $2\eps \grad \log q (Y_t)$ in~\eqref{eq: tpp} is singular on $\partial A$, and standard numerical integrators may fail to converge.
-We have devised a weakly convergent operator splitting scheme for integrating~\eqref{eq: intro tpp} in the case where $\partial A$ is planar and the approximate committor function meets a certain boundary condition on $\partial A$.
-We will publish a numerical analysis of this integrator in a companion to the present article.
-We have not yet been able to devise a practical, provably convergent integrator that correctly handles the singularity on $\partial A$ in all cases.
-We also note that the change of measure formula~\eqref{eq: computable change of measure} involves an integral that may be singular, but we have devised a general means of treating the singularity and correctly computing the integral; cf.\@ Section~\ref{sec: numerical}.
+We warn the reader that all theoretical and computational applications of our results demand that care be taken to correctly handle singularities.
+For example, since the drift is singular standard numerical integrators may fail.
+We have proposed an operator splitting scheme for integrating~\eqref{eq: intro tpp} in the case where $\partial A$ is planar.
+We do not prove convergence of the integrator, nor do we propose an integrator that works when $\partial A$ is curved, although we do grant that one would often want a curved boundary.
+We also note that the change of measure formula~\eqref{eq: computable change of measure} involves an integral whose integrand may be singular; cf.\@ Section~\ref{sec: alternative expression}.